-Check Point VSX meets overall Level 1 requirements for FIPS 140-2.
-The sections below describe how to securely deliver the module to authorized operators, and includes how to place and keep the module in FIPS-approved mode of operation.
+Security Gateway meets overall Level 1 requirements for FIPS 140-2.
+The sections below describe how to securely deliver the module to authorized operators, and include how to place and keep the module in FIPS-approved mode of operation.

 Secure Delivery